 What Is a Cosigner Release?

-In some cases, the cosigner can be removed from the loan with a cosigner release after the student has graduated and met certain requirements, such as 12 on-time payments.
+A cosigner release is the process of removing a cosigner from a loan.
+Depending on the loan’s terms, the cosigner may be removed from the loan with a cosigner release after the student has graduated and met certain requirements as outlined by the lender.
+These requirements may include things like a minimum payment requirement.
 Once the cosigner is released, they are no longer responsible for the student’s debt if the student is unable to repay it.

 How Does the Release Work?